Browser Events

 View Answer:

-Interview Response: DOM property names are case-sensitive.
+Interview Response: DOM property names are case-sensitive in JavaScript, meaning that differences in letter case (uppercase vs. lowercase) are considered significant when accessing or setting property values on DOM elements.
 We should assign a handler to elem.onclick, not elem.ONCLICK.

-Explain the function and syntax of the EventTarget addEventListener method?
+Can you explain the function of the EventTarget addEventListener method?

 View Answer: